 Trying to control everything: When life feels overwhelming, our first instinct is to try to find some semblance of control.
 But often control "is an illusion—you have little to no power to change anything outside yourself," she notes.
 "What you can control is your attitudes and responses.
 Free yourself of the rest and let things take their own natural course, and you'll be much happier."

-Head over to Business Insider for more from Daskal, and share your happiness hacks with us below.
+Head over to Business Insider for more from Daskal, and shop Amazon's best-selling happiness books below.